Please Note: Once you press play it will take a few seconds for the episode to start playing.

-When I got the drive I was in full time work and was not able to make the time for the project.
-My person life was also deteriorating in chaos which meant I was either working or arguing not a great combination.
-Eventually the project sat on a shelf gathering dust.
-I though about the project everyday, I wanted to finish it, it was a short for crying out loud, how hard could it have been.
+When I got the drive I was in full-time work and was not able to make the time for the project.
+My personal life was also deteriorating in the chaos which meant I was either working or arguing not a great combination.
+Eventually, the project sat on a shelf gathering dust.
+I thought about the project every day, I wanted to finish it, it was short for crying out loud, how hard could it have been.

 During this time I moved to several different places and eventually back to the UK where I am from, it was never my choice to come back by I came anyway.
 While back here I fell into a deep depression.
 It was not my choice to move back.
 I had sporadic work, no job opportunities.
 I had not lived in the UK as an adult and it was depressing compared to the mountains of Norway.
 I had basically lost all hope, working at a factory earring minimum wage.
 I was so down, I felt I had destroyed every opportunity I had ever received at this point.

-Then… And don’t get too cocky, I heard your podcast, it helped me more that you know.
+Then… And don’t get too cocky, I heard your podcast, it helped me more than you know.

 I got the edit back up and finished it, I had tried a few times over the years borrowing friends computers and such but, I couldn’t even look at the thing it was almost hatred for the film I had once admired.
-I was becoming more like myself at this point, no more complaining, no more wining.
+I was becoming more like myself at this point, no more complaining, no more wine.
 I finished the edit.
-I learned after affects to sort out some of the problems.
+I learned after-effects to sort out some of the problems.
 I started going to film festivals and meeting people.
-One girl helped me film the last part of my film which I needed for TV replacement part on the film.
+One girl helped me film the last part of my film which I needed for a TV replacement part of the film.
 It was looking up.

 One thing I was terrible at tho was coloring, I had tried to learn it so many times.
 I don’t know why I just was never happy with my work.
 An old friend I had been talking to was a high profile colorist and he offered to do it.
-Unfortunately he kept the drive for three months then changed his mind.
-I can’t blame him sometime people have stuff to do and he was doing this as a favor.
+Unfortunately, he kept the drive for three months then changed his mind.
+I can’t blame him sometimes people have the stuff to do and he was doing this as a favor.

 If you want to watch the film it is my first and I would love your opinion.
 (I can imagine you get sent shorts all the time.)
 So sorry for the massive email.